SaraMathews/My-Healthy-Mind/README.md

 ### User autentication

 To be able to log a Daily Journal with the supporting features, the visitor of the webiste must first sign up.
 They can then sign in and sign out at any time.
-This feature ensures that no other than the logged in user can create, view, edit and delete journals.
+This feature of user authentication ensures secure access to the website's features.
+Only registered users can sign in, log a journal, view past journals, edit and delete their journals.

+### Features Cards

-### Daily Quotes
+### Daily Quotes Card

 A daily quote is displayed on the homepage to inspire and motivate both users and visitors, with new quotes added and updated regularly by the admin.

-### Admin site
+This feature offers both users and visitors a positive and motivational experience while on the website.

-### Log Daily journal
+### Log Daily Journal

 This features allows the users to record their daily thoughts, emotions and happenings of the day.
-They can also rate their day on a scale from Terrible to Amazing.
+With the additional features of rating their day and upload a photo, the user can create a more personalised and memorable journal.

-### View previously logged journal entries
+### View Past Journal entries

 This feature lets the user view their past journal entries as a list, in a convenient way.
-This allows the user to look back and reflect on previos days thoughts and feelings.
+This allows the user to look back and reflect on previous days thoughts and feelings.

-### Edit previously logged journal entries
+### Edit Past Journal entries

-On each logged journal entry there is an edit button that lets the user edit the logged journal entry.
-This enables the user to make changes or correct mistakes.
+On each journal entry there is an edit button that lets the user edit the Journal entry.
+This gives the user the ability to make changes or correct mistakes.
+The user can either save the updated form or cancel the ongoing edit.

-### Delete previously logged journal entries
+### Delete Past Journal entries

-On each logged journal there is a delete button that allows the user to delete journal entries that they no longer wish to keep.
+On each journal there is a delete button that allows the user to delete journal entries that they no longer wish to keep.
-It gives the user the flexibility to delete entries that no longer serve a purpose or that they would rather not have on record.
+It gives the user the flexibility to delete journals that no longer serve a purpose or that they would rather not have on record.
+The user is taken to a confirmation page where they have to confirm they want to delete the journal, or they have the option to cancel the initiated deletion.

+### Admin page

+While on the Admin page the administrator can manage and maintain features on the website.
+They can create, edit or delete Daily Quotes and handle management regarding the Journal features, and users.

 ## User Stories